Dwim6464/-Operating-systems-Worksheet-1/README.md

 # -Operating-systems-Worksheet-1
 ## User Guide
 ### How to use
-In order to run the program you must first
+In order to run the program you must first type ```make Task2``` (Task2 can be replaced with Task1 or Alphabet, I am just using it as an example) this will run all the commands within the makefile and update and build it.
+Then you just have to run the code with the command ```./Task2```.
 ### Task2
 #### Explanation
-Task 2 is a program that will ask you for name, with the output
+Task 2 is a program that will ask you for name, with the output:

 ```Hello world!```